Introduction

 It’s unusual for a single company to have power in all areas.
 Every company has weaknesses in its offerings to certain market segments.

-The most important thing is to know the pros and cons of your target audience, but that's not enough.
-You also need to understand their competitors' business strategies.
+The most important thing is to know the pros and cons of your target audience, but that’s not enough.
+You also need to understand their competitors’ business strategies and identify potential business opportunities.
 You can use this information in your value proposition to show your potential partners how a partnership will give them an advantage in the marketplace and give them a leg up on the competition.

 How Does it Help Them Reach Their Larger Goals?

 This part is very important.
-Although it may seem too obvious to mention, many vendors focus a lot on their product and how well it compares to their competitors, rather than aligning their value proposition with their partners' goals.
+Although it may seem too obvious to mention, many vendors focus a lot on their product and how well it compares to their competitors, rather than aligning their value proposition with their partners’ strategic objectives.

 Consider the following: